Over 100 Years of Helping Detroit

 “My Own Place”, two single-family homes located on Webb adjacent to Genesis House II, provide permanent housing for women with disabilities.
-Both 1975 and 1981 Webb were completely renovated and furnished to house mothers and their children.
+Both in 1975 and 1981, the single-family homes on Webb were completely renovated and furnished to house mothers and their children.

 816 Brainard was renovated and furnished to provide seven permanent housing apartments for men.